All Mercy services have reopened! See how we’re keeping you safe and use our interactive COVID-19 screening tool.

 Colorectal cancer can be hereditary.
-Twenty-five percent of us have an immediate family member with a history of colon cancer.
+25% of us have an immediate family member with a history of colon cancer.
 This may double our risk of colon cancer.
 If you have a family history of colorectal cancer or have been diagnosed yourself, your doctor may recommend genetic counseling and possible testing.
 This testing is a safe, simple way to discover if you or your family is at risk for certain cancers.

 With that knowledge, you’ll be better equipped to plan for your future.
 And you won’t have to do this alone.
-At Mercy, specially-trained genetic counselors help you throughout the process, from deciding if testing is right for you to understanding your results and treatment options.
+At Mercy, specially-trained genetic counselors help you throughout the process, from deciding if testing is right for you to understand your results and treatment options.

 A number of genetic tests are available to determine whether you have a genetic change (mutation) that predisposes you to colorectal cancer.
 These include tests for MLH1, MSH2, APC, MSH6, PMS2, and MUTYH mutations.
 Genetic counselors and physicians can help you understand your individual cancer risk and which type of genetic tests, if any, may be useful for you or your family members.